EFForg/https-everywhere/ruleset-style.md

 They are intended to help and simplify in places where choices are ambiguous, but like all guidelines they can be broken if the circumstances require it.

+Avoid using the left-wildcard ("target host='*.example.com'") for unless you really mean it.
+Many rules today specify a left-wildcard target, but the rewrite rules only rewrite an explicit list of hostnames.

 Prefer listing explicit target hosts and a single rewrite from "^http:" to "^https:".
 This saves you time as a ruleset author because each explicit target host automatically creates a test URL, reducing the need to add your own test URLs.
+These also make it easier for someone reading the ruleset to figure out which subdomains are covered.

-If all subdomains of a given domain support HTTPS, go ahead and use a left-wildcard, along with a plain rewrite from "^http:" to "^https:".
+If you know all subdomains of a given domain support HTTPS, go ahead and use a left-wildcard, along with a plain rewrite from "^http:" to "^https:".
 Make sure to add a bunch of test URLs for the more important subdomains.
 If you're not sure what subdomains might exist, check the 'subdomain tab on Wolfram Alpha: